Russia cuts off rocket engine supply and threatens space station partnership

-“In a situation like this we can't supply the United States with our world's best rocket engines,” Dmitry Rogozin, the head of Roscosmos, said on Russian state television, according to Reuters.
-“Let them fly on something else, their broomsticks, I don't know what.”
+“In a situation like this, we can’t supply the United States with our world’s best rocket engines,” Dmitry Rogozin, the head of Roscosmos, said on Russian state television, according to Reuters.
+“Let them fly on something else, their broomsticks, I don’t know what.”

 Russia’s decision to withdraw any technical support probably would not affect any upcoming launches.
 ULA’s CEO Tory Bruno has said the company has been using the engines in its Atlas V rocket for years and has enough expertise in house to handle any issues that might arise with its engine supply.
-In a statement, ULA spokesman Jesscia Rye said the company has “agreements for technical support and spares, but if that support is not available, we will still be able to safely and successfully fly out our Atlas program.”
+In a statement, ULA spokesman Jessica Rye said the company has “agreements for technical support and spares, but if that support is not available, we will still be able to safely and successfully fly out our Atlas program.”

 After an effort to end reliance on the Russian engines for national security missions that was spearheaded by the late Sen. John McCain (R-Ariz.), ULA moved to develop another rocket, called Vulcan, that would use American-made engines supplied by Blue Origin, the space venture founded by Jeff Bezos.
 (Bezos owns The Washington Post.)

-Those BE-4 engines have been delayed, however, but Bruno has said he expects to receive them this year and be able to start flying Vulcan.
+Those BE-4 engines have been delayed, but Bruno has said he expects to receive them this year and be able to start flying Vulcan.

 Officials from Northrop Grumman and NASA did not immediately respond to requests for comment on how the lack of the RD-181 engines would affect any upcoming Antares launches to the space station.